joshbegley/nyt-latest/README.md

 `A first-call keyboardist, he worked with Elvis Presley and Dolly Parton, helped make Muscle Shoals a recording hub, and had a key role in redefining the sound of country.`\
 https://nytimes.com/2025/04/25/arts/music/david-briggs-dead.html

-**Cubs had offseason trade in place for Jesús Luzardo, but backed out due to medical concerns: Sources**\
+**Cubs had offseason trade ready for Jesús Luzardo, but backed out due to medical concerns**\
 `The lefty, who was later dealt by the Marlins to the Phillies, will face the Cubs on Saturday at Wrigley Field.`\
 https://nytimes.com/athletic/6310063/2025/04/25/jesus-luzardo-phillies-cubs-marlins-trade-medical/